-The following theorem deals with a $(1:b)$ Maker-Breaker game played on the edge set of a graph $G$.
-Roughly speaking, it claims that if the minimum degree of $G$ is not too small, Maker can build a spanning subgraph with large minimum degree fast, while making sure that throughout the game, as long as a vertex $v$ is not of large degree in Maker's graph, the proportion between Maker's and Breaker's edges touching $v$ is ``good".
-The proof is similar (in fact, almost identical) to the proof of Theorem 1.2 in \cite{GS}.
-For completeness, we provide the proof in Appendix.
+The following theorem deals with the $(1:b)$ Maker--Breaker game played on the edge set of a graph $G$.
+Roughly speaking, it claims that if the minimum degree of $G$ is not too small, Maker can build a spanning subgraph with large minimum degree fast, while making sure that throughout the game, as long as a vertex $v$ is not of large degree in Maker's graph, the proportion between the number of Maker's and Breaker's edges touching $v$ is ``good".
+The proof is similar (in fact, almost identical) to the proof of Theorem 1.2 by~\cite{GS}.
+For completeness, we provide the proof in Appendix A.